|

 The fourth generation leads pod into the future

 At the end of 2021, Michael Jung left the trio of managing directors and handed over his share to the fourth generation of “Bethmanns”.
 On January 1, 2022, Maike Bethmann-Dreyer joined the management team as a partner.
-With a healthy mix of new ideas and many years of experience, the managing director team consisting of Lutz Bethmann, Maike Bethmann and Roland Ulbrich has been successfully leading pod GmbH into the future ever since.
+With a healthy mix of new ideas and many years of experience, the managing director team consisting of Lutz Bethmann, Maike Bethmann-Dreyer and Roland Ulbrich has been successfully leading pod GmbH into the future ever since.

 Like many medium-sized companies, we are facing major challenges.
 Be it the shortage of skilled workers, changing markets or customer expectations.
 I would like to accompany pod GmbH into a strong future with bold ideas, such as the introduction of the 4-day week or the new direction of our social media channels.”
 Maike Bethmann-Dreyer.